 The Things We Hold

-I have always been a lover of nature.
 It deeply saddens me that, during my lifetime, I will probably witness accelerated extinctions of a wide variety of flora and fauna.
 The Polar Bear, the Tasmanian Devil, the Mountain Gorilla, the Green Turtle--these animals are only the familiar animals on a long and growing list of Endangered Species.
 But what about the Freshwater Mussel, the most imperiled faunal group in North America?
 While definitely not as glamorous as larger, furrier, more “popular” species, even this creature plays a vital role in its own ecosystem.
 And there are many, many living things like the unfamiliar Freshwater Mussel.
 The loss of one ultimately affects the greater whole.